-Amy Mueller, Eduardo Drakhlis, and Amanda Abbey were a part of the team assigned to Cantel, a high-quality textile company in Guatemala.
+Amy Mueller, Edward Drakhlis, and Amanda Abbey were a part of the team assigned to Cantel, a high-quality textile company in Guatemala.
 Cantel opened in 1874 but filed for bankruptcy in 2008.
 New investors, “who remembered wearing Cantel cloth diapers as children,” according to Mueller, rescued the company which reopened in 2009.

 Now supplying Hilton Hotels with ten percent of their towels, changes in Cantel needed to be made.
 Cantel oversees all of the steps in making a towel, which is one of the quality selling points.
 Unfortunately, the manufacturing facility is a massive compound of machines and inefficiencies.

 The team knew a synopsis of the company and the issues prior to visiting, but “everything changes when you’re really talking with them,” said Mueller.

 How to Begin